 Leave the other settings unchanged.

 2. In MIPS, comments start with a # sign.
-At the top of the file, put your name and username in a comment.
+At the top of the file, put your full name and username in a comment.

 .global main